What is Atopic Dermatitis?

 Changes in your lifestyle can help to improve symptoms, as stress can make symptoms worse.
 Some ways to reduce stress include:

 Cold compresses and soaking in a lukewarm bath can also help to alleviate itching.
+Also, avoid harsh soaps and skincare products that may disrupt the skin’s barrier function.
 Ask Dr. Erwin about other lifestyle changes that may be helpful.

 Ideal Candidates for Atopic Dermatitis Treatment